fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### State handling

-Let's checkout the state handling a bit closer as a lot of stuff seems to be happening under the hood and it differs a bit from the methos used on the course so far.
+Let's checkout the state handling a bit closer as a lot of stuff seems to be happening under the hood and it differs a bit from the methods used in the course so far.

 Our state functionality is built using React Hooks [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) and [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer).
 This is one way of creating a stateful app when we know that the app we will build is small and we do not want to use <i>redux</i> or other libraries.
 It would be also perfectly fine to keep all of the state in the main component.
 There is a lot of good material eg. [this article](https://medium.com/@seantheurgel/react-hooks-as-state-management-usecontext-useeffect-usereducer-a75472a862fe).